sollecitom/software-product-development-blog/content/posts/2023/2023-12-01-wolves-lapdogs-and-leeches.md

 ## Lapdogs -> Wolves

-Lapdogs are afraid of wolves --- TODO
+Lapdogs are afraid of wolves --- TODO (pretending to be a wolf to feel okay with themselves, a sheep in wolf's clothes)

 -- TODO as managers